Ebrahimi-Mostafa/Summary/Terminal.md

     - `-Ad`: Display offsets in decimal format.
   - `-w`: Customize the output width.
     - `w4`: Display 4 byte per line.
+- `wc "Path/file_name"`: Display the number of lines, words, and characters in a file.(wc stands for word count)
+  - `-l`: Display the number of lines.
+  - `-w`: Display the number of words.
+  - `-c`: Display the number of characters.

 ### Searching within Files & Editing Files
 - `Vim "Path/file_name"`: Open a file in Vim (text editor).
 To enable syntax highlighting, type "syntax on" within Vim.